-Showers don't have to be boring and clinical.
+Showers don't have to be merely practical.
 Even in small spaces, you can design showers that are decidedly beautiful as they provide a refreshing daily experience.
 Whether traditional or modern, using rough stone or sleek tile, showers can adapt to any style.

-Have a look at these inspiring, beautiful shower designs that demonstrate the amazing possibilities of this underestimated space.Continue to 2 of 20 below.
+Here are some inspiring, beautiful shower designs that demonstrate the amazing possibilities of this underutilized space.Continue to 2 of 20 below.

 02 of 20

-This seamless, neutral shower by Sisters In Sync Design, via Houzz, is a wonderful example of how you can integrate your shower space with the rest of the bathroom.
+This large seamless shower in neutral colors, by Sisters In Sync Design, via Houzz, is a wonderful example of how you can integrate your shower space with the rest of the bathroom.

 The ceramic floor and wall tile extending outside of the shower area, along with the curbless design and frameless glass enclosure, combine to present a seamless look.
 The bleached wood bench adds a touch of beachside comfort.Continue to 3 of 20 below.

 03 of 20

 Steel-Framed Shower Enclosure

 If you want to bring attention to your shower space, these industrial-style steel-framed glass walls are just perfect.
 This trend is definitely making waves and this custom design by Smith Hanes shows you how this might look in a classic bathroom with subway tile.
 The industrial look is perfect for a loft/warehouse style decor.